Update – scientific studies suggest black cumin seed may be good against Covid 19

 If you don’t want to read the whole article, read the conclusion here in the red text.

-In addition, N. sativa (black cumin seed oil), has also shown anti-hypertensive, anti-obesity, anti-diabetic, anti-hyperlipidemic, anti-ulcer, and antineoplastic activities which would help the COVID-19 patients with comorbid conditions.
-Moreover, the active constituents of N. Sativa such as nigellidine and α-hederin have been identified as a potential inhibitor of SARS CoV-2.
-N. sativa could be used as an adjuvant therapy along with repurposed conventional drugs to manage the patients with COVID-19.”
+In addition, N. Sativa (black cumin seed oil), has also shown anti-hypertensive, anti-obesity, anti-diabetic, anti-hyperlipidemic, anti-ulcer, and antineoplastic activities which would help the COVID-19 patients with comorbid conditions.
+Moreover, the active constituents of N. Sativa such as nigellone and α-hederin have been identified as a potential inhibitors of SARS CoV-2.
+N. Sativa could be used as an adjuvant therapy along with repurposed conventional drugs to manage the patients with COVID-19.”

 More information and references for black cumin seed oil and Covid can be found on my Zenian Organic YouTube channel